dwetterau/dwetterau.github.io/_posts/2025-05-04-digitizing-handwritten-journal-entries.md

 I also would prefer that my entries were transcribed as literally as possible, in case I am actually writing something that has a non-standard spelling or name.
 This weekend, I tried searching again and found a few "HTR" models that seemed both recent and promising.

-I have a Windows desktop that I predominently use to play games, so I justified buying a Nvidia 3080 ti card a few years ago both for the games but also because I thought machine learning was something I might one day want to play with.
+I have a Windows desktop that I predominantly use to play games, so I justified buying a Nvidia 3080 ti card a few years ago both for the games but also because I thought machine learning was something I might one day want to play with.
 After a few hours of struggling to get CUDA working inside of Ubuntu inside of WSL2 inside of Windows 11 (this setup is a story for another day), I was ready to try out some models.

 I first tried [TrOCR](https://huggingface.co/microsoft/trocr-base-handwritten) because it mentioned it was fine-tuned on a handwriting database that sounded relevant.